Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 On this page you will find the Education Minister’s annual letters setting out the Estyn remit and our responses to Estyn’s Remit Reports.

-Estyn is an independent inspection service headed by the Chief Inspector, Ann Keane.
+Estyn is an independent inspection service headed by the Chief Inspector, Meilyr Rowlands.
 It is responsible for inspecting quality and standards across all sectors of education and training in Wales.

 Further information is available on the Estyn website.